andyjost/Sprite/docs/source/CurryPrimer/Syntax.rst

 Pattern Matching
 ................

 So far, each function argument has been a variable.
-More generally, these arguments are patterns.
+More generally, the arguments in a function definition are patterns.
 A pattern is an expression involving variables and/or constructors.
 By using multiple patterns, a function can be written as a set rules.
 When evaluating such a function, the patterns are compared with the actual argument provided to determine which rule to fire.
 (For now, we will assume that only one rule ever matches, though this is a simplification.)

 To illustrate, we can write write a function ``isNull`` that indicates whether a ``Binary`` argument has any digits at all::